Thin homotopy and the holonomy approach to gauge theories: Brief survey

 \section{Brief survey}

 The notions of holonomy and parallel transport in geometry and physics have a long and rich history that flourished through the entire twentieth century.
 From a physical perspective, the first occurrence of nonintegrable phase factors in the context of field theories with gauge symmetry can be traced back to the seminal work of Dirac \cite{Dir31} on the quantization of the electric charge.
 The fundamental question of the physical significance of electromagnetic potentials was first addressed from both an experimental \cite{AB59} and theoretical \cite{Man62a} viewpoints.
-Inspired by the pioneering ideas of Yang and Mills \cite{YM54} that led to the study of non-abelian gauge theories in physics, Bia\l{}ynicki-Birula \cite{BB63} generalized Mandelstam's work to the case of non-abelian gauge fields, and determined an analog for the Yang--Mills equations in such context.
+Inspired by the pioneering ideas of Yang and Mills \cite{YM54} that led to the study of non-abelian gauge theories in physics, Bia\l{}ynicki-Birula \cite{BB63} generalized Mandelstam's work to the case of non-abelian gauge fields, and determined an analog for the Yang--Mills equations in this context.
 Yet another pioneering idea was proposed by Wilson \cite{Wil74}, who introduced the notion of \emph{Wilson loops} as a fundamental complete set of gauge field observables in his study of the problem of confinement.
-It is rather significant that at the same time that the celebrated Wu--Yang dictionary \cite{WY75} was formulated\footnote{The appearance of the Wu--Yang dictionary was a catalyst for the birth of mathematical gauge theory, identifying the physical notion of a (classical) gauge field with the geometric notion of an orbit of connections on a principal bundle, under the action of the gauge group of bundle automorphisms.} --- leading to the standard mathematical axiomatization of gauge field theories --- Yang \cite{Yang74} also postulated an ``integral fomalism" for non-abelian gauge fields based on the idea of non-abelian phase factors, which could be considered as the first general formulation of gauge theories from the holonomy perspective (in this respect, cf. \cite{Jack78}, \cite{Dol80}, \cite{MM81}, \cite{DL82}, \cite{ChT86,ChST86a,ChST86b} for similar considerations), as well as the first attempt at the reconstruction of gauge fields in terms of their non-abelian phase factors (see \cite{Gil81} for a more detailed proposal --- at the physicists' level of rigor --- of the same idea formulated in terms of Wilson loop observables).
-On yet another interesting direction, Aref'eva and Polyakov \cite{Are79,Pol80} observed that when an ordinary gauge field $A$ is interpreted as a map $H:\Omega^{\boldsymbol{\cdot}}(M,p)\rightarrow G$ in terms of its holonomy (a so-called \emph{chiral field on loop space}) the Yang--Mills equations for $A$ correspond to the zero curvature equation for the ``potential" $(\delta H) H^{-1}$.
+It is rather significant that at the same time that the celebrated Wu--Yang dictionary \cite{WY75} was formulated\footnote{The appearance of the Wu--Yang dictionary was a catalyst for the birth of mathematical gauge theory, identifying the physical notion of a (classical) gauge field with the geometric notion of an orbit of connections on a principal bundle, under the action of the gauge group of bundle automorphisms.
+However, the first mathematician who studied the relation between gauge fields and connections on principal bundles was Robert Hermann \cite{Her70, Her75, Her78}.
+His insights on the subject have been largely ignored due to the unorthodox nature of his academic career.} --- leading to the standard mathematical axiomatization of gauge field theories --- Yang \cite{Yang74} also postulated an ``integral fomalism" for non-abelian gauge fields based on the idea of non-abelian phase factors, which could be considered as the first general formulation of gauge theories from the holonomy perspective (in this respect, cf. \cite{Jack78}, \cite{Dol80}, \cite{MM81}, \cite{DL82}, \cite{ChT86,ChST86a,ChST86b} for similar considerations), as well as the first attempt at the reconstruction of gauge fields in terms of their non-abelian phase factors (see \cite{Gil81} for a more detailed proposal --- at the physicists' level of rigor --- of the same idea formulated in terms of Wilson loop observables), while leading to non-abelian generalizations of Stokes' theorem \cite{Are80}, \cite{CCR99}.
+In yet another interesting direction, Aref'eva and Polyakov \cite{Are79,Pol80} observed that when an ordinary gauge field $A$ is interpreted as a map $H:\Omega^{\boldsymbol{\cdot}}(M,p)\rightarrow G$ in terms of its holonomy (a so-called \emph{chiral field on loop space}) the Yang--Mills equations for $A$ correspond to the zero curvature equation for the ``potential" $(\delta H) H^{-1}$.